kevinsqi/climate-change/README.md

 Direct-air capture | Pulling carbon from the atmosphere after it's been dispersed, unlike carbon capture Feedstock | TODO
 Gasification | Process of converting organic or fossil fuels into carbon monoxide, hydrogen, and carbon dioxide.
-Reacts the material at >700C with oxygen and/or steam.
+Reacts the material at >700C with oxygen and/or steam. kWh (kilowatt hour) | Unit of energy, 1000 watts of power over an hour.
+Example: running a 100w TV for 10 hours.
 Industrial flue gas | Gas that's emitted into the atmosphere from a pipe Syngas | TODO